Eagles are Oxford Regional Champions

 He is in charge of rebuilding a program that made an emphatic postseason statement in 2009, earning its first Atlantic Coast Conference Championship berth and first appearance in the NCAA Tournament since 1967.

-Greg Sullivan is in his fourth season as an assistant coach for the Boston College baseball team.
+Greg Sullivan is in his sixth season as an assistant coach for the Boston College baseball team.
 He came to the Heights after spending four seasons as the head coach at Newbury College.

 Sullivan primary works with the outfielders, hitters and is one of the three primary recruiters on staff.
-During the summer, he is responsible for running the Boston College Baseball Camps.
+He is also responsible for running the Boston College Baseball Camps.